Psychology of art: Neural evidence

 Neuroanatomical evidence from studies using fMRI scans of aesthetic preference show that representational paintings are preferred over abstract paintings.
 This is displayed through significant activation of brain regions related to preference ratings.
 To test this, researchers had participants view paintings that varied according to type (representational vs. abstract) and format (original vs. altered vs. filtered).
 Behavioral results demonstrated a significantly higher preference for representational paintings.
 A positive correlation existed between preference ratings and response latency.
 FMRI results revealed that activity in the right caudate nucleus extending to putamen decreased in response to decreasing preference for paintings, while activity in the left cingulate sulcus, bilateral occipital gyri, bilateral fusiform gyri, right fusiform gyrus, and bilateral cerebellum increased in response to increasing preference for paintings.
 The observed differences were a reflection of relatively increased activation associated with higher preference for representational paintings.

 Brain wave studies have also been conducted to look at how artists and non-artists react in different ways to abstract and representational art.
 EEG brain scans showed that while viewing abstract art, non-artists showed less arousal than artists.
 However, while viewing figurative art, both artists and non-artists had comparable arousal and ability to pay attention and evaluate the art stimuli.
 This suggests abstract art requires more expertise to appreciate it than does figurative art.

-Creative thinking depends on communication between brain networks that usually work separately.
-The default mode network, which includes areas such as the medial prefrontal cortex and posterior cingulate cortex, becomes active when people let their minds wander and form new associations.
-At the same time, the cognitive control network, which involves regions like the dorsolateral prefrontal cortex, helps evaluate those ideas and steer them toward a specific goal.
-Brain imaging studies show that when people brainstorm or solve problems creatively, these two networks coordinate their activity instead of competing, allowing both free-flowing imagination and focused reasoning to occur together.